sbadillo/neural-networks-dogbreed/README.md

 ## Project Definition and Motivation

 This project implements state-of-the art Convolutional Neural Network (CNN) models for object classification in images.
 Specifically, it aims to identify dogs and estimate the breed from a provided image.
-We build this application to demonstrate how modern deep learning techniques have evolved to solve common problems historically doable only by humans.
+We build this application to demonstrate how modern deep learning techniques have evolved to solve real-world problems historically achievable only by humans.

 The final product can be divided into two sections:

 - A front-end user interface providing a simple workflow for the a user to upload an image.
 - An python back-end which implements machine learning algorithms, making all computations available to the frontend through a RESTful API.

 Limits:

-Even though our main purpose is that of breed identification **human's best friend**, we let the our implementation apply prediction directly to human faces as well.
-We expand then our algorithm to perform human face identification, adding a rather odd, but amusing twist to the user's experience.
+Even though our main purpose is that of breed identification for the human's best friend, we let the our implementation apply prediction directly to human faces as well.
+We expand then our algorithm to perform human face identification, adding an amusing functionality to the user's experience.

 Having set up the limits of our problem we can split our detection challenge into three main tasks